KawaharaLab/PhysRes/README.md

 ## Task example

-The input timeseries is the NARMA10 task, where $u_k$ and $A_k$ represent the pair of inputs (also random numbers drawn from the uniform distribution) and the corresponding target:\
+The input timeseries in the NARMA10 task has $u_k$ and $A_k$ representing the pair of inputs (also random numbers drawn from the uniform distribution) and the corresponding target:\
 $A_{k+1} = 0.3A_k + 0.05A_k(\sum_{i=0}^9A_{k-i}) + 1.5u_{k-9}u_k + 0.1$

 The training of the output weights $W_{out}$ is then done via linear regression over the target $y$, and called via `physres.Run()`:\